EtiamNullam/white-chocolate.nvim/README.md

 - `light` - minimal performance impact
 - `functional` - does its job and nothing more
 - `familiar` - vibrant colors that you are used to: strings are green, comments are gray (but visible), functions are blue, background is white
-- `bright` - darken your screen if its blinding, nothing will blind you if everything is bright and transition will be smooth
+- `bright` - dim your screen if its too much
-- `complete` - delivers a complete package together with optional 3rd-party plugin configurations
+- `complete` - delivers a complete package together
 - `modular` - use any set of features that you like

 Make sure to raise an issue if you have any suggestion about how we can get closer to these goals.